 - While I love this salad with millet, which has a nice, sweet and nutty taste, it could also work with quinoa or bulgur.
 Just make sure to check the cooking time and water ratio needed.

-- If you’re not sure how to prepare fennel, here’s a great step by step guide.
+- If you’re not sure how to prepare fennel, here’s a link to a great step by step guide.

 - 2/3 cup of millet, rinsed and drained